 Create User Attributes

-First we’ll create a new user attribute called “access_level” that is hidden from users.
-This will allow us to define access tiers for the different groups that we have (for more information on creating user attributes, check out this documentation).
+First, we will create a new user attribute called “access_level” that is hidden from users.
+This will allow us to define access tiers for the different groups we have (for more information on creating user attributes, check out this documentation).
 Creating the field should look like this:

 While creating the field, we’ll configure 3 levels of access: Basic, Premium, and Full.
-And we’ll assign those levels to the standard, manager, and VP groups respectively.
+We’ll assign those levels to the standard, manager, and VP groups, respectively.
 This is done under the “Group Values” tab in the same section, and looks like this:

 Filtering Row Data With User Attributes

-We’ll imagine there is already an explore being built that has all of the sales information in it.
-What we’ll do is check the access level of the user querying the explore; if the access level is “Basic” (which we’ve given to all our standard salespeople) then we’ll always filter the explore on the user’s name so that only rows accessible to each salesperson is his own.
+We will imagine there is already an Explore being built with all the sales information in it.
+We will check the access level of the user querying the Explore; if the access level is “Basic” (which we’ve given to all our standard salespeople) then we’ll always filter the Explore on the user’s name, so the only rows accessible to each salesperson are his own.
 If the access level is anything besides “Basic” (premium or full), then the query will not get filtered.
-By default we have a user attribute called “name” which (not surprisingly) is the name of the Looker user.
-The LookML for the explore would look like this:
+By default, we have a user attribute called “name,” which (not surprisingly) is the name of the Looker user.
+The LookML for the Explore will look like this:

 Filtering Column Data With User Attributes

-And we’re done!
-We’ve finished setting up our content & data access controls and all of our users are free to explore Looker!
+And we are done!
+We have finished setting up our content and data access controls and all of our users are free to explore Looker!
 By doing this we can be assured that they’ll only see the content that we’ve allowed them to see.